lipemat/mobile-template/README.md

 #Usage

 Once activated the plugin will do all the tough stuff for you.
-Simple create a folder titled either 'phone' or 'tablet'.
-If you would like a universal theme used for all mobile devices create a folder titled 'mobile' in you theme and add your WordPress named template files in this folder and they will automatically be served up to viewers using that type of device.
+Simple create a folder titled either 'phone' or 'tablet' in your theme and add your WordPress named template files in this folder and they will automatically be served up to viewers using that type of device.

+If you would like a universal theme used for all mobile devices (both phones and tablets) create a folder titled 'mobile'

 For instance, if you want to use a custom template for your homepage for only viewers using a mobile phone, you would create a folder named phone and add an home.php file inside of it.